benrbray/borscht-hs/README.md

 * [x] I wrote a monadic parser combinator for Datalog inference rules `R(X,Y) :- P(X,Z), P(Z,Y).`
 * [ ] I implemented [semi-naive evaluation](http://pages.cs.wisc.edu/~paris/cs838-s16/lecture-notes/lecture8.pdf) for Datalog, which powers the music tagging system.
 * [x] I wrote a [foreign function interface](http://book.realworldhaskell.org/read/interfacing-with-c-the-ffi.html) wrapper for the [Kakasi](http://kakasi.namazu.org/index.html.en) C library, which transliterates Japanese kanji to romaji.
+* [x] I merged a [pull request](https://github.com/pjones/byline/pull/20) into the [`Byline`](https://hackage.haskell.org/package/byline) package adding support for vivid ANSI terminal colors, and a [second one](https://github.com/pjones/byline/pull/21) to repair an unlawful semigroup instance.

 Here's a list of some tangential topics that I read about while working on `borscht`.
 These are all really interesting to me and I hope to work with them directly on future projects.